Rethinking mass transfer: a unified semianalytical framework for circular and eccentric binaries. II. Orbital evolution due to nonconservative mass transfer: Orbital evolution under different AML modes

 We conclude that binary evolution in eccentric orbits proceeds qualitatively differently from that in circular systems, as phase-dependent RLOF inherently drives eccentricity evolution.
-Quantitatively, higher $e$ yield stronger $\dot{a}$ at fixed $q$ (see color intensity in Fig.~\ref{fig:circ_ang_momentum_loss} and \ref{fig:semi_major_beta_0.0}).
-For a given AML mode and mass-transfer efficiency $\beta$, the secular changes in $a$ and $e$ are correlated: the orbit either widens while becoming more eccentric, or shrinks while circularizing (Fig.~\ref{fig:semi_major_beta_0.0} and \ref{fig:ecc_beta_0.0}).
+Quantitatively, higher $e$ values yield stronger $\langle \dot{a} \rangle$ at fixed $q$ (see color intensity in Figs.~\ref{fig:circ_ang_momentum_loss} and \ref{fig:semi_major_beta_0.0}).
+For a given AML mode and mass-transfer efficiency $\beta$, the secular changes in $a$ and $e$ are correlated: the orbit either widens while becoming more eccentric, or shrinks while circularizing (Figs.~\ref{fig:semi_major_beta_0.0} and \ref{fig:ecc_beta_0.0}).

-For both circular and eccentric orbits, Jeans mode generally drives orbital widening and eccentricity pumping, while $L_2$ mass loss drives orbital shrinkage and circularization, with isotropic re-emission and orbital-AML modes producing intermediate behavior.
-For modes 1 to 3, increasingly non-conservative MT (lower $\beta$) enlarges the parameter space for both orbital widening and eccentricity pumping (i.e., larger $q_{\rm trans,a}$ and $q_{\rm trans,e}$).
-In contrast, for mode 4, decreasing $\beta$ has the opposite effect: shrinking this parameter space and yielding smaller $q_{\rm trans,a}$ and $q_{\rm trans,e}$ (Fig.~\ref{fig:circ_ang_momentum_loss}).
+For both circular and eccentric orbits, Jeans mode generally drives orbital widening and eccentricity pumping, while $L_2$ mass loss drives orbital shrinkage and circularization, with isotropic reemission and orbital-AML modes producing intermediate behavior.
+For modes 1 to 3, increasingly nonconservative MT (i.e., lower $\beta$) enlarges the parameter space for both orbital widening and eccentricity pumping (i.e., larger $q_{\rm trans,a}$ and $q_{\rm trans,e}$).
+In contrast, for mode 4, decreasing $\beta$ has the opposite effect: shrinking this parameter space and yielding smaller $q_{\rm trans,a}$ and $q_{\rm trans,e}$ (see Fig.~\ref{fig:circ_ang_momentum_loss}).\footnote{Figure~\ref{fig:circ_ang_momentum_loss} depicts circular orbits, yet we verified that the aforementioned trend holds for any $e$.}